logzio/public-api/query/readme.md

 # Query API

+## DEPRECATION NOTICE - Dec 2016
+We're deprecating this Query API in favor of Search API which is a superset of this API.
+Please refrain from using it.

 ## General
 The Query API allows to run search queries on the data in your Logz.io account.